perama-v/address-appearance-index-specs/README.md

 - For a selected appearance(s), check that the transaction appears in the reference ground truth (E.g., Unchained Index or tracing node).

-### User: Consumption
+### User: Find transactions

 - For a given address go through each subset file and look up the trasaction information for each appearance.
-Use transaction information to request transaction data from other services
-(portal network peer)
+Use transaction information to request transaction data from other services (portal network peer)

-### User: Completeness audit
+### User: Check completeness

 - Obtain a manifest from a peer.
 For each subset file, compute the root tree hash and verify it matches the record in the manifest.
 Check that there are no missing subset files for the